 You must charge your kit before putting it outside.
-This will ensure you get the best performance out of your kit and the most out of your battery life.
-To charge the battery:

-i) You must first disconnect the micro usb wire connecting the Lipo Rider to the Rasberry Pi.
+This will ensure you get the best performance out of your kit and the most out i) You must first disconnect the micro usb wire connecting the Lipo Rider to the Rasberry Pi.